unchained-capital/hermit/README.md

 ### Creating a Key

-Before you can do much with Hermit you'll need to create or import at leaest one key.
+Before you can do much with Hermit you'll need to create or import at least one key.
 To do so, first enter shards mode:

 ```
 $ hermit